EstrellaSpaans/Covid_Vaccine_Management_System/Full_Report.md

 **Table: medical_records**

 The medical record table shows the information needed on whether someone is eligible to receive a specific vaccine based on a prescribed recommendation.
-A medical record is only created once a doctor has entered the prescription in an API system.
+A medical record is only created once a doctor has entered the prescription into an API system.

 **Table: insurance_info**